alexyuly/ViewScript-Runtime/README.md

 🎉 **ViewScript v0.0.0** is the **first** and **latest version**, published September 30, 2023.

 ViewScript is currently a limited proof of concept.
-The three examples below.
+The three code examples below demonstrate the range of available functionality.

 ## Future Plans